Does Pet Insurance Cover Emergency Visits?

 Yes, pet insurance generally covers emergency vet visits.
 However, the extent of coverage depends on your specific pet insurance plan.
 Pet insurance companies design their policies to help you manage vet bills that arise from unexpected accidents and illnesses.
 These policies usually cover emergency care, including hospitalization, diagnostic testing, and emergency surgery.

-A base Lemonade pet insurance policy helps cover the costs of emergency vet visits, granted it’s not related to a pre-existing condition.
+A base Lemonade pet insurance policy helps cover the costs of emergency vet visits, granted it’s not related to a pre-existing condition pre-existing condition and the visit happens after your waiting periods have passed.

 Pet insurance policies usually cover a wide range of emergencies, ensuring your pet gets the necessary care without a significant financial burden.